luizmn/nlw6-letmeask/README.md

 **Used Packages/Components**

-- [https://www.npmjs.com/package/react-modal](React Modal): Accessible modal dialog component for React.JS
+- [React Modal](https://www.npmjs.com/package/react-modal): Accessible modal dialog component for React.JS
-- [https://www.npmjs.com/package/sass](SASS): A pure JavaScript implementation of Sass
+- [SASS](https://www.npmjs.com/package/sass): A pure JavaScript implementation of Sass
-- [https://www.npmjs.com/package/date-fns](Date-fns): provides the most comprehensive, yet simple and consistent toolset for manipulating JavaScript dates in a browser & Node.js.
+- [Date-fns](https://www.npmjs.com/package/date-fns): provides the most comprehensive, yet simple and consistent toolset for manipulating JavaScript dates in a browser & Node.js.
-- [https://www.npmjs.com/package/firebase](Firebase): Intended for end-user client access from environments such as the Web.
+- [Firebase](https://www.npmjs.com/package/firebase): Intended for end-user client access from environments such as the Web.
-- [https://firebase.google.com](Google Firebase Main page): provides the tools and infrastructure you need to develop, grow, and earn money from your app.
+- [Google Firebase Main page](https://firebase.google.com): provides the tools and infrastructure you need to develop, grow, and earn money from your app.
 This package supports web (browser), mobile-web, and server (Node.js) clients.
-- [https://www.npmjs.com/package/classnames](Classnames): A simple JavaScript utility for conditionally joining classNames together.
+- [Classnames](https://www.npmjs.com/package/classnames): A simple JavaScript utility for conditionally joining classNames together.